mongodb-js/mongodb-schema/docs/schema_spec.md

 #### Type 5: binary

-The `d` object contains a distribution of subtypes under the type binary.
-The `sub` member is an array of sub-types, and the `c` member is an array of counts of the encountered sub-types.
+The `data` object contains a distribution of subtypes under the type binary.
+The `sub` member is an array of sub-types, and the `counts` member is an array of counts of the encountered sub-types.

 > ##### Example

->     "d": {
+>     "data": {
 >       "sub": [ 4, 3 ]
->       "c": [ 3004, 2554 ]
+>       "counts": [ 3004, 2554 ]
 >     }

 #### Type 6: undefined (deprecated)

-The `d` object is empty.
+The `data` object is empty.

 #### Type 7: ObjectId

-The `d` object contains the following fields:
+The `data` object contains the following fields:

 - `min`: The smallest ObjectId value found, encoded as strict extended JSON.
 - `max`: The largest ObjectId value found, encoded as strict extended JSON.

-Additionally, because ObjectId has a timestamp encoded into its first 6 bytes, the `d` field further contains aggregated date and time information:
+Additionally, because ObjectId has a timestamp encoded into its first 6 bytes, the `data` field further contains aggregated date and time information:

 - `weekdays`: An array of 7 elements, counting the ObjectIds created on respective week days, starting with Monday.
 - `hours`: An array of 24 elements, counting the ObjectIds created in respective hours, starting with (00-01h, or 12am-1am).